MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 After expanding a total line in the upper view, all of the instances are displayed.
 For each instance, the shallow and retained sizes are displayed in the corresponding columns.
 The number after the `@` character is the unique ID of the object, allowing you to compare heap snapshots on per-object basis.

-Remember that yellow objects have JavaScript references and red objects are detached nodes which are referenced from one with a yellow background.
+* Yellow objects have JavaScript references.
+* Red objects are detached nodes.
+A detached node is referenced from a node that has a yellow background.

 **What do the various constructor (group) entries in the Heap profiler correspond to?**